RoquetteTenreiro/MZ/script.md

 ```
 ![Image description](PCA.jpg)

+We observe that NDVI data are clustered for the first principal component, which explains about 28% of total variation, in two separate groups: wheat and sunflower + canola.
+Apparently, crops vigor might co-variate with geophysical properties in similar forms according to these two groups.
+All variables were analysed according to the PC-scores.
+The PC-scores were calculated as the sum of modules of each of the two principal components (capable to explain about 47% of total variation within the field).
+We aim to identify the highest correlations by selecting variables that are defined by the largest (and similar) space vectors within the PCA plot.
+These are the variables that reveal the largest co-variation within the field.
+We proceed to select all variables with PC-scores higher than 0.5 for the two principal components.

 ### 4.2 Build dataframe for k-means clustering

 In this step we build a sub dataframe for clustering and we check the optimal amount of clusters with two methods conducted on scaled data.
 For more information, please check the following references: